-Disability: preformed negative opinion or attitude toward a group of persons based on their physical or mental impairments, whether such disability is temporary or permanent, congenital or acquired by heredity, accident, injury, advanced age or illness.
+Disability: a preformed negative opinion or attitude toward a group of persons based on their physical or mental impairments, whether such disability is temporary or permanent, congenital or acquired by heredity, accident, injury, advanced age or illness.

-2018 No hate crimes reported.
-Hate 2019 1 - On-campus Criminal Mischief characterized by Racial bias.
-Crimes 1 - On-campus Simple Assault characterized by Ethnicity bias.
-2020 No hate crimes reported.
+2019 1 - On-campus Criminal Mischief characterized by Racial bias.
+Hate 1 - On-campus Simple Assault characterized by Ethnicity bias.
+Crimes 2020 No hate crimes reported.
+2021 No hate crimes reported.